ppikkuaho/solution-concepts/horizon-canvas.md

 Horizon Canvas shows one direction for the next generation of foresight practice: moving from scenario communication toward scenario experience and decision simulation.

-The concept demonstrates that AI can be used not only to generate more foresight content, but to make scenarios more adaptive, organization-specific, and decision-relevant.
+The concept demonstrates that AI can be used not only to generate foresight content, but to make scenarios more adaptive, organization-specific, and decision-relevant.
 It also shows how immersive technologies can be used in a serious strategic context when they are tied to a clear method rather than treated as novelty.

 The underlying idea is broader than VR.
 Strategic foresight needs better interfaces for decision-making.
 Horizon Canvas is one version of that interface: a decision studio where leadership teams can inhabit futures, test choices, and leave with clearer strategic commitments.